pylint-dev/pylint/doc/user_guide/configuration/all-options.rst

 --use-local-configs
 """""""""""""""""""
-*When some of the linted files or modules have pylint config in the same directory, use their local configs for checking these files.*
+*When some of the linted modules have a pylint config in the same directory (or one of the parent directories), use this config for checking these files.*

-**Default:**  ``False``

---use-parent-configs
-""""""""""""""""""""
-*Search for local pylint configs up until current working directory or root.*

 **Default:**  ``False``